mbergo/multistage-convex-example/README.md

-# Convergence for stochastic optimization problems on multistage problems.
+# Convergence for stochastic optimization problems on multistage situatios.

 Consider a company that operates a fleet of cargo ships.
 The company wants to optimize its shipping routes and cargo loadings to maximize profits over a planning horizon of T time periods.
 Each time period t corresponds to a specific month, and the company can choose the routes and cargo loadings for each ship in each time period.